Wright R-3350 Duplex-Cyclone: Design and development

-In 1927, Wright Aeronautical introduced its "Cyclone" engine, which powered a number of designs in the 1930s.
+In 1927, Wright Aeronautical introduced its "Cyclone" engine, which powered several designs in the 1930s.
 After merging with Curtiss to become Curtiss-Wright in 1929, an effort was started to design an engine in the 1000 hp class.
 The new Wright R-1820 Cyclone 9 first ran in 1935, and became one of the most used aircraft engines in the late 1930s and early 1940's, powering the Boeing B-17 Flying Fortress heavy bomber, General Motors FM-2 Wildcat fighter and Douglas SBD Dauntless dive bomber, among many others.

 By 1931 Pratt & Whitney had started a development of their single-row Wasp nine-cylinder engine into the larger and much more powerful fourteen-cylinder, twin-row R-1830 Twin Wasp with a similar 30 L displacement that would easily compete with the single-row Cyclone.
-In 1935 Wright followed P&W's lead, and developed larger engines based on the Cyclone.
+In 1935, Wright followed P&W's lead and developed larger engines based on the Cyclone.
 The result was two designs, a 14-cylinder short stroke design of nearly 43 L displacement that would evolve into the Wright R-2600 Twin Cyclone, and a much larger 18-cylinder design that became the R-3350.
 A larger twin-row 22-cylinder version, the Wright R-4090 Cyclone 22, was experimented with as a competitor to the 4360 in3 displacement four-row, 28-cylinder Pratt & Whitney R-4360 Wasp Major, but was not produced.

 With Pratt & Whitney starting development of their own 2800 in3 displacement 18-cylinder, twin-row radial as the R-2800 Double Wasp in 1937, Wright's first R-3350 prototype engines with a 3350 in3 displacement were run in May of the same year.
-Development was slow, due to the complexity, and the R-2600 receiving development priority.
+Development was slow due to the complexity, and the R-2600 received development priority.
 The R-3350 did not fly until 1941, after the Douglas XB-19 had been redesigned to use R-3350s instead of Allison V-3420 inlines.

 Things changed dramatically in 1940 with the introduction of a new contract by the USAAC to develop a long-range bomber capable of flying from the US to Germany with 20000 lb of bombs.
 Although smaller than the Bomber D designs that led to the Douglas XB-19, the new designs required just as much power.
 When four preliminary designs were presented in mid-1940, three of them used the R-3350.
-Suddenly development was a priority, and serious efforts to get it into production began.
-In 1942 Chrysler started building the Dodge Chicago Plant, which was ready by early 1944.
+Suddenly, development was a priority, and serious efforts to get it into production began.
+In 1942, Chrysler started building the Dodge Chicago Plant, which was ready by early 1944.

 Wright R-3350 Turbo-Compound radial engine.
-Two exhaust recovery turbines shown outside impeller casing area (top (silver) and lower (red blading)) that are geared to the crankshaft.
+Two exhaust recovery turbines are shown outside the impeller casing area (top (silver) and lower (red blading)) that are geared to the crankshaft.